-This curriculum has been developed in the context of ensuring the provision of education that meets the current needs of a Tanzanian and that provides equal learning opportunities to all pupils.
-The curriculum has considered various aspects such as the 21st century skills; development of Science, Information and Communication Technology (ICT); and globalization.
+This curriculum has been developed in the context of ensuring the provision of education that meets the current needs of a Tanzanian and which provides equal learning opportunities to all pupils.
+The curriculum has considered various aspects such as the 21st Century skills, development of Science, Information and Communication Technology and globalization.
 It aims to ensure the provision of quality education and the production of patriotic and self-reliant graduates who can speak more than one language.
-The primary education also aims to produce graduates with various knowledge and skills that will enable them to play a significant role in the development of Tanzania to achieve an industrial economy.
+The primary education also aims to produce graduates with various knowledge and skills that will enable them to contribute to play a significant role in the development of Tanzania in achieving an industrial economy.